 Often called Bosnia & Herzegovina’s national dish, and a definite must-try when you’re in the country is the Cevapcici, or the Cevapi.
 This dish consists of minced meat (beef/lamb) shaped into cocktail sausages and grilled; and is served with warm Bosnian flatbread, diced raw onions and a garlic cheese dip.

 We had our Cevapi at Cevabdzinica Zeljo 1 while exploring Sarajevo’s old town, and the restaurant only serves this one dish so it was easy to order.
-It usually gets crowded during peak dining hours, but we visited outside of those times and didn’t have to wait for a seat.
+During peak dining hours it usually gets crowded, but we visited outside of those times and didn’t have to wait for a seat.
 The waiter was pretty helpful with our order, and we absolutely enjoyed the meal.

 Recommended: Cevabdzinica Zeljo 1, Kundurdžiluk 19, Sarajevo.